sameermandaogade/Segmentation_Credit/README.md

 # Segmentation_Credit
-Determine statistical cluster using K-means analysis and define the marketing strategy to increase the customer spend from the dataset which summarize the usage behavior of 9000 active credit cardholders
+Determine statistical cluster using K-means analysis and define the marketing strategy to increase the customer spend from the dataset which summarize the usage behavior of 9000 active credit cardholders.
+Note: Due to copyrights issued I cannot upload the dataset here.